How to Find Wholesalers

-Looking for wholesalers for the product(s) you plan to sell?
-Here's an organized guide to the places you should look.
+Looking for wholesalers for materials, supplies, or the product(s) you plan to sell?
+Here's how to find wholesalers for your business.

-I'm sure this isn't a head-slapping "duh" moment for you, but a few tips about your web search for suppliers.
+Here are a few tips about your web search for suppliers:

 3) Use web portals and/or wholesale directories.